zhdkirill/devops-test-task/README.md

 This repository contains a little Golang application in `app` folder.
 You need to set up a complete end-to-end CI/CD pipeline, that will build & deploy an application on every commit to `master` branch.

 You can read more about the application and it's dependencies in `app/README.md` file.
-You may encounter an error when you run it - fixing them is part of the task.
-Don't worry, it's not in the source code :)

 Please, clone this repo to your public GitHub, GitLab, BitBucket or other git service and go on from there.
 After you're done, please send us link to your repository.